Romerico234/Murder-Mystery-Project/README.md

 Let's consider the evidence:

-### Note:
+**Note**:
 The note says "rth month"
 No tricks here, the the entire phrase is supposed to be "Birth Month"

-### Letter:
+**Letter**:
-aye i need you to do a
+- aye i need you to do a
-lil favor for me.
+- lil favor for me.
 Yo
-pops been pressing me about working so i have to go job hunting this afternoon. do my laundry while im out buddy. ill come back with ur favorite ensaimadas thanks
+- pops been pressing me about working so i
+- have to go job hunting this
+- afternoon. do my laundry while im out
+- buddy. ill come back with ur favorite
+- ensaimadas
+- thanks
 The first letter of each line spells "alphabet"

-### Chess board with pawns on A1 and B2:
+**Chess board with pawns on A1 and B2**:
 The letter a is the first letter in the alphabet and the letter b is the second letter on the alphabet

 So, to crack the clues, consider the birth months of the characters and the alphabetical positions of each letter:

 Richard Jr's Birth Month: July
-J = 10
+- J = 10
-U = 21
+- U = 21
-L = 12
+- L = 12
-Y = 25
+- Y = 25

 Thus, the code 10211225 corresponds to Richard Jr's birth month encrypted based on the position of each letter of July in the alphabet.